-Chlorophyll a was added to the VRWJPO monitoring program in 2019 (added to VR24 in 2021) considering updated guidance from the MPCA in which chlorophyll a is now included as a response variable in the water quality impairment assessment strategy.
+Chlorophyll a was added to the VRWJPO monitoring program in 2019 (added to VR24 in 2021) considering updated guidance from the MPCA that includes chlorophyll a as a response variable in the water quality impairment assessment strategy.

-In 2019 and 2020, the sample median for all sites was below the state standard of \leq 35 mg/L during all monitoring efforts (Figure 12).
+From 2019 to 2021, the sample median for all sites was below the state standard of $\leq$ 35 mg/L during all monitoring efforts (Figure 12).
+Baseflow readings at NC808 were highest in the watershed.
 Some individual sampling events exceeded the standard during runoff conditions.

 Figure 12.
-Chlorophyll a for each station during all sample types for 2019 and 2020.
+Chlorophyll a for each station during all sample types for 2019 to 2021.